 As the age of colonialism in Southeast Asia drew to a close in the mid-20th century, ASEAN was formed in 1967 as a means of showcasing a new kind of regional unity and increasing the prosperity of Southeast Asia.
 However, as far as regional groupings go, ASEAN has long lived in the shadow of the larger and more powerful European Union (EU).
 Yet, we are frequently reminded of the importance of the so-called Asia-Pacific century - a term used to describe the prediction that the 21st century will be dominated by a number of developing states in the Asia-Pacific region.

-As the 30th ASEAN summit fast approaches in the Philippines this April in the middle of its 50th year, international observers will no doubt be watching closely as the organization attempts to take advantage of this geopolitical shift and live up to its original raison d'être.
+As the 30th ASEAN summit kicks off in the Philippines on Saturday, April 29, the organization attempts to take advantage of this geopolitical shift and live up to its original raison d'être.